-I’ve got three kids and work full-time as a teacher (basically working inside a Petri dish all day!), so I’ve had to learn a few ways to keep the bugs at bay.
+I’ve got three kids and I’m a teacher (basically working inside a Petri dish of germs all day!), so I’ve had to learn a few ways to keep the bugs at bay.

 After a cold or flu, you might not have the energy to clean, but that really is one of the most important things you need to do.
 Check out my Cleaning Motivation Hacks, so you can get your home clean and healthy again in no time.